The Magic Christian (film): Soundtrack

 The film features the song "Come and Get It" written and produced by Paul McCartney and performed by Badfinger, a Welsh rock band promoted by Apple Records.
 The lyrics refer to Grand's schemes of bribing people to act according to his whims ("If you want it, here it is, come and get it").
+Badfinger also performed two of their own compositions for the soundtrack, "Carry on Till Tomorrow" and "Rock of All Ages".

 "Something in the Air" by Thunderclap Newman is used in the film.

+Release

+The film had its world premiere at the Odeon Theatre in Kensington in London on 11 December 1969, attended by Princess Margaret with continuous performance at the cinema from 12 December.

 Reception

 Most mainstream critics have been quite negative about the film, especially for its extensive use of black humour.
 Darrel Baxton, in his review for The Spinning Image, refers to the film as of "the school of savage sub-Bunuelian satire".

 Christopher Null on filmcritic.com states that "it is way too over-the-top to make any profound statement".

-Among retrospective reviews, Jay Gent of We Are Cult writes:[On] its own merits The Magic Christian is a real curio of its time, with enough celebrity cameos and ‘60s British Cinema, Beatles and Python connections to appeal to a cross-section of fandoms for cultural and historical interest alone.
-And it’s good fun: Daft, silly, flawed, patchy, but rarely dull, with Sellers and Starr carrying the film with their infectious personalities alone – for better or worse, a shining example of “They don’t make them like that any more” and “Drugs in the sixties must have been REALLY good!”